 UM-St. Louis Doctoral Program in Clinical Psychology

 The University of Missouri-St. Louis Doctoral Program in Clinical Psychology has been continuously approved by the American Psychological Association since 1977.
-Our program's accreditation was fully renewed in July, 2007 and we will next undergo review in 2013-2014.
+Our program's accreditation was fully renewed in December 2014 for 7 years.

 Our program is in accordance with the scientist-practitioner model of training, and is based on the understanding that doctoral-level psychologists in the future are unlikely to function solely in a service capacity as psychotherapists.
 Indeed, our alumni surveys indicate that most of our graduates have some combination of supervisory, teaching, training, administration, program evaluation, basic research, grant-writing, and other non-service roles in addition to, or rather than, direct service responsibilities.
 The program curriculum provides academically rigorous preparation so that our graduates can excel in these complex roles and responsibilities.
 This means that all of our students are expected to develop strong research skills, and strong clinical skills, and to form professional identities that integrate science and practice.